AlexQueso/trading-platform/README.md

 * Apache Maven 3.9.6

 ### How to run the application
 First, the database needs to be up and running.
-In order to do so, you have to go to the go to the [/infra](./infra) folder, open a terminal and run the following command:
+In order to do so, you have to the go to the [/infra](./infra) folder, open a terminal and run the following command:
 ```bash
 docker compose up